MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/index.md

 The enterprise-scale approach to landing-zone development includes four sets of assets to support cloud teams:

-- [Implementations](./implementation.md): Scripted implementations of the architecture to accelerate adoption
+- [Implementations](./implementation.md): Scripted implementations of the architecture to accelerate adoption.
-- [Architecture](./architecture.md): Conceptual reference architecture to demonstrate design areas and best practices
+- [Architecture](./architecture.md): Conceptual reference architecture to demonstrate design areas and best practices.
-- [Design guidelines](./design-guidelines.md): Guide to the critical design areas and decisions that drive CAF enterprise-scale landing zone
+- [Design guidelines](./design-guidelines.md): Guide to the critical design areas and decisions that drive the CAF enterprise-scale landing zone.
-- [Template](./template.md): Documentation template to quickly capture decisions and any deviation from the suggested architecture and/or implementation
+- [Template](./template.md): A documentation template to quickly capture decisions and any deviation from the suggested architecture or implementation.

 ## Community